Snorlax272/Snorlax272/README.md

  Hi, I’m @Snorlax272.
  I’m interested in gaming, sleep, and just relaxing.
- I’m currently learning Python ( Maybe C++ LATER) so I can make my own game.
+ I’m currently learning how to use Unity so I can make a game.
  I won't talk about any calaborations on here.
  You can talk to me on Discord : Snorlax#6774 💤 💤 💤